DP-3T/dp3t-sdk-backend/README.md

 java -jar dpppt-backend-sdk-ws/target/dpppt-backend-sdk-ws-*.jar
 ```
 ## Dockerfiles
-The dockerfile includes a base jdk image to run the jar.
+The Dockerfile includes a base JDK image to run the jar.
 To actually build the docker container, you need to place the generated jar in the bin folder.

 ```bash
 cp dpppt-sdk-backend/dpppt-backend-sdk-ws/target/dpppt-backend-sdk-ws-1.0.0-SNAPSHOT.jar ws-sdk/ws/bin/dpppt-backend-sdk-ws-1.0.0